gotutiyan/gec_analyzer/README.md

 - You can see the error correction easily.
 - You can narrow down your search by error type (ERRANT definition).
-- Because GEC Analyzer visualizes multiple references and hypotheses, you can analyze which error corrections are true, and what corrections that are different from other GEC systems.
+- Because GEC Analyzer visualizes multiple references and hypotheses, you can analyze which error corrections are true, and which corrections that are different from other GEC systems.

 ![](./images/demo.gif)